Cameron-Winney/Thronebot/README.md

 # Welcome to ThroneBot!

-### This bot is co-authored by Thorn and Cameron Winney.
+This bot is co-authored by Thorn and Cameron Winney.

 #### Todo
 - [x] Add proper feedback to those trying to access Admin commands
+- [x] Add Role giving functionality
 - [ ] Hi-Fidelity Spotify functionality
 - [ ] ?????
 - [ ] Attack and Dethrone God